PlateGlassArmour/Quicsell-Early-Game-Omnimechs/README.md

 6- other (1/17)

 This mix means that there is about a 60% chance that any given mech variant chosen will have the XL vulnerability.
-Enough to notice the patter, but not enough to rely on.
+Enough to notice the pattern, but not enough to rely on.